kieranajp/colossal/README.md

 The entry point is */bin/containerpilot"* this will also acts as PID 1.

 ### Built in hooks
-If you use watchers downstream changes in a service (new services registered, becomes unhealthy or goes away) will trigger HAPorxy to reaload and reflect current services. check [changed-script](changed-script.sh)
+If you use watchers downstream changes in a service (new services registered, becomes unhealthy or goes away) will trigger HAPorxy to reload and reflect current services. check [changed-script](changed-script.sh)

 ### Hooks